linode/docs/docs/databases/mysql/connect-metabase-with-mysql-for-data-exploration.md

     ![Metabase Data Model](/docs/assets/metabase/metabase-admin-panel.png)

-5. On the left, select Salaries to see some information like foreign keys and columns in the table.
-Click Add a Segment:
+5. On the left, select Salaries to see information about the table, such as foreign keys and column names.
+Click **Add a Segment**:

     ![Metabase Salaries](/docs/assets/metabase/metabase-salaries.png)

-6. Create a filter without using any SQL to see results greater than 50,000:
+6. Create a filter to view all employees with a salary greater than 50,000 (Metabase allows you to create this filter without writing SQL):

     ![Metabase Segment](/docs/assets/metabase/metabase-segment.png)